 Hello and hi.
 No BREXIT post today.
 You are of course, welcome.
 Allow me to wax lyrical about another topic.
 Please and thanks.
 So, this happened…

 Witley Court in Worcestershire, England is a ruined Italiante mansion (the Italianate style of architecture was a distinct 19th century phase in the history of Classical architecture.
-Classical architecture is derived from the principles of Greek and Roman architecture of classical antiquity.
+Classical architecture is derived from the principles of Greek and Roman architecture of classical antiquity.)
 Got it?
 Do keep up.
-Kidding).
+(Kidding).

-The declining fortune of the Dudleys (hey, it happens) saw the sale of the court after WWI to Kidderminster carpet manufacturer.
-In 1927 a major fire caused extensive damage to the court-the estate was broken up and sold and the house was stripped of its fittings and furnishings.
+The declining fortune of Dudley (hey, it happens) saw the sale of the court after WWI to Kidderminster carpet manufacturer.
+In 1927, a major fire caused extensive damage to the court-the estate was broken up and sold and the house was stripped of its fittings and furnishings.

 Gardens and Fountains

 While I have not personally seen this fountain nor Witley Court, the images are pretty breathtaking.
 And of course, a massive debt of gratitude goes out to English Heritage for restoring it, as well as giving it an annual spring clean, allowing all of us to appreciate this lovely fountain.
-So, English Heritage…if you are reading this: Thanks!
+So…English Heritage…if you are reading this: Thanks!

 He is best known as the slayer of the Gorgon Medusa.
 Further, he is known as the rescuer of the Ethiopian princess, Andromeda.
 Perseus is also said to be an ancestor of Hercules.
 In brief, he was a brave and mighty warrior, a good son and an honourable king.
 Respect.